 The surveyed level of the dam wall is 49.5 m AHD.
 A conservative flood level would therefore be 49.7 m.
 The finished floor level of Building C is 50.50.
-Figure 7 shows a cross-section through the site with the building and conservatively estimated flood level indicated.
+Figure 7 shows a cross-section through the site with the buildings and conservatively estimated flood level indicated.

-Figure 8 - Cross-section through development showing building and water levels
+Figure 8 - Cross-section through development showing buildings and 1% AEP flood level